 - Hormonal therapies, such as birth control pills, which help control the hormones that cause a buildup of endometrial tissue — and birth control pills are associated with a decrease in ovarian cancer risk.

-- Conservative surgery to remove endometrial growths from pelvic organs without removing your reproductive organs — either with laparoscopic (lap-uh-row-SKOP-ik) surgery, making only a few small incisions in your abdomen, or traditional abdominal surgery in more extensive cases.
+- Conservative surgery to remove endometrial growths without removing your reproductive organs — with laparoscopic surgery in most cases, or traditional abdominal surgery in more-severe cases.

-- Hornstein MD, et al. Pathogenesis and treatment of infertility in women with endometriosis. http://www.uptodate.com/index.
-Accessed Nov.
-5, 2012.
+- Hornstein MD, et al. Treatment of infertility in women with endometriosis. https://www.uptodate.com/contents/search.
+Accessed Oct.
+30, 2018.